TomGuter/Book-Scrabble-System/README.md

 ## Tile Management
 This part simulates a tile management system for a Scrabble-like word game, showcasing various software engineering principles and practices.

-Features
+Features:
-**Immutable Tiles: **Demonstrates the use of immutability in class design, ensuring that tile states remain consistent throughout the game. **Singleton Bag: **Employs the Singleton design pattern for managing the central tile repository, ensuring global access while preventing multiple instantiations.
+**Immutable Tiles**: Demonstrates the use of immutability in class design, ensuring that tile states remain consistent throughout the game.
+**Singleton Bag:** **Employs the Singleton design pattern for managing the central tile repository, ensuring global access while preventing multiple instantiations.
 Random and Specific Tile Retrieval: Illustrates the use of algorithms to manage and manipulate data structures effectively.
 Tile Return Mechanism: Implements functionality to return tiles to the bag, showcasing the practical use of data structure manipulation.
 Software Engineering Experience

-Class: BloomFilter
+## Class: BloomFilter
 Description:
 The BloomFilter class manages a probabilistic data structure which is very space-efficient and is used for testing whether an element is a member of a set.